JohnJasso/git-api-service/README.md

 	> /api/bookmark-repo/95875527

-> PUT and DELETE request can be made using the popular [Postman
+> PUT and DELETE requests can be made using the popular [Postman
 > Application (browser extensions also exist)](https://www.postman.com)